Amazon says Kindle owners can lend Harry Potter e-books

-SAN FRANCISCO (Reuters) - Amazon.com Inc (AMZN.O) said on Thursday owners of its Kindle e-readers and tablets will be able to lend Harry Potter e-books to each other in a move aimed at encouraging more people to use the devices and sign up for its Prime service.
+SAN FRANCISCO, May 10 (Reuters) - Amazon.com Inc said on Thursday owners of its Kindle e-readers and tablets will be able to lend Harry Potter e-books to each other in a move aimed at encouraging more people to use the devices and sign up for its Prime service.

 Amazon, the world’s largest Internet retailer, bought an exclusive license from author J.K.
 Rowling’s Pottermore e-book business to make all seven Harry Potter e-book available to lend through the Kindle platform.